 | "Most Compatible" priority | Standard | Standard | Enhanced |

 Hinge+ is the sweet spot.
 Unlimited likes + dealbreaker filters is the combination that actually changes outcomes.
-The 6-month plan brings it to a reasonable $16/mo.
+The exact bundle price depends on your current in-app offer.

 Who Hinge Works Best For